in

 Bricks, for instance, can be used to construct a patio, walkways, or an elevated garden.
 Alternatively, you can organize bricks in a distinctive style that meets your preferences.

-Outdoor backyard area with hedge plants, flowers, and landscaping rocks The recommended thickness or depth of coverage is determined by the size of the particular landscape rocks.
+The size of the particular landscape rocks determines the recommended thickness or depth of coverage.
 If the stone is 0.5 inches or less, the recommended depth would be 2 inches.

-Stones ranging in size from 0.75 to 1 inches should have a thickness of roughly 3 inches.
+Stones ranging in size from 0.75 to 1 inch should have a thickness of roughly 3 inches.
 The types of landscaping rocks that are 1 inch or larger must be 4 inches thick.

 However, if you purchase excessively, you will waste money and time dispersing it.
 When determining the quantity of landscape rock to purchase for your project, there are two aspects to be considered: